Frequently Asked Questions

 What kind of therapy do you offer?

 The therapists at Blossom Counseling and Wellness, LLC offer a variety of therapies and treatment modalities.
 From groups and workshops to individual, couples, and family sessions, our therapists are skilled at providing you with a unique, client-centered experience.
+Some of our specialties include:

 How often will I have to see you?

 Session frequency will be discussed at the end of our first meeting.
 We’ll decide together what will best get you back to feeling better and living a fulfilling life.
 Things to consider include your symptoms and their severity, your work and personal life schedule, and how quickly you want to achieve your goals.
+Most of our clients begin weekly or biweekly sessions.

 What ages do you work with?